 GPS: 43°53’5″ N 8°2’37” E

 The photo was taken on the dock of my city Imperia.
 It was a very strange day, the sky was split in half.
-Half sky with the sun and half with rain and clouds, as you can see from the background.
+Half sky with the sun and a half with rain and clouds, as you can see from the background.
 I took the photo with natural light, without flash or reflectors,

-In post production I removed the hair from her face, then I correct the imperfections of the skin and I made the eyes more charming.
+In post-production I removed the hair from her face, then I correct the imperfections of the skin and I made the eyes more charming.
 I darkened and brightened some parts of the face to make it deeper with shadows.
 I have increased the details of some parts such as lips and hair and I adjusted the colors of the background and the skin.

-Hello my name is Robert Ponomarev.
+Hello, my name is Robert Ponomarev.
 I’m a self-taught photographer from Norway, and I’m mostly interested in portrait photography.

 My primary camera is Nikon D700, but I also shoot film.
 This is a portrait of my friends, we were just walking around the city center in Oslo, having fun and taking pictures at various places.
-For this particular picture I used some post-processing plug-in, like Alienskin, that gives a film-like effect.
+For this particular picture, I used some post-processing plug-in, like Alienskin, that gives a film-like effect.